 There is a cost per credit.
 Anoka Technical College adheres to Minnesota State policies and procedures on CPL.
-Interested students should contact the Office of Records and Registration at 763-576-7740 or visit the college website at AnokaTech.edu.
+Interested students should contact the Office of Records and Registration at 763-576-7740 or visit the college website at AnokaTech.edu and search for "Credit for Prior Learning."